pChitral/Accounting-and-Auditing-Enforcement-Releases-Web-Scraper/readme.md

   - config_loader.py
 ```

+Here's a brief description of each file and directory:

 - `AAER_Data.csv` and `AAER_Data_2014_Onwards.csv`: Sample CSV files containing scraped data.
 - `AAER_Scraper.ipynb`: Jupyter Notebook containing an example usage of the AAER Scraper.
 - `CODE_OF_CONDUCT`: Community code of conduct guidelines.